mallikarjunimmadi/repo/esxtop-offline/README.md

-# ESXTOP Offline Bundle v0.0.6.1
+# ESXTOP Offline Visualiser v0.0.6.2

-`esxtop-offline_v0.0.6.1.py` is an all-in-one offline workflow for ESXTOP CSV processing.
+`esxtop-offline_v0.0.6.2.py` is an all-in-one offline workflow for ESXTOP CSV processing.

 A single run can: